Minnesota Timberwolves @ Golden State Warriors Picks and Predictions - March 13th 2026

 Golden State Warriors enters with a rest advantage on days since last game (3 vs 2), and that matters most if mileage is balanced.
 Minnesota Timberwolves has the stiffer last opponent on the sheet (50.8 vs 40.9), and that can set a higher threshold for repetition.

-The last-week count is flat (3 vs 3), so it is a softer push than mileage.
+The last-week count is flat (0 vs 0), so it is a softer push than mileage.
 The short-term movement split favors Minnesota Timberwolves (347.9 vs 0), and that toll can show up at tip and late.
-Minnesota Timberwolves has the higher weekly miles total (4582.37 vs 2579.47), and that rolling travel can matter more if rest is tighter.
+With both sides steady on last-7 miles (0 vs 0), the weekly travel profile stays flat.

 | Metric | Minnesota Timberwolves | Golden State Warriors |